veronika-petrenko/Image-recognition-with-tensorflow/README.md

 - EDA where we discover and filter the dataset
 - Image download where we download images onto our computer
 - Resize images
 - 2 notebooks with neural networks training
+- Keras tuner
 - Camera: a function that returns the prediction from the image given from the user's camera on the computer